Provably Efficient Reinforcement Learning with Linear Function Approximation Under Adaptivity Constraints: Related Works

-\textbf{Reinforcement Learning with Linear Function Approximation} Recently, there have been many advances in RL with function approximation, especially the linear case. \citet{jin2019provably} proposed an efficient algorithm for the first time for linear MDPs of which the transition probability and the rewards are both linear functions with respect to a feature mapping $\bphi:\cS\times\cA\to\RR^d$.
-Under similar assumptions, different settings (e.g., discounted MDP) have also been studied in \citet{yang2019sample, du2019good,zanette2020learning,neu2020unifying} and \citet{he2020logarithmic}.
-A parallel line of work studies linear mixture MDPs (a.k.a. linear kernel MDPs) where are based on a ternary feature mapping $\psi:\cS\times\cA\times\cS\to\RR^d$ (see \citet{jia2020model, zhou2020provably,cai2020provably,zhou2020nearly}).
-For other function approximation settings, we refer readers to generalized linear model \citet{wang2019optimism}, general function approximation with Eluder dimension \citep{wang2020provably,wang2020reinforcement,ayoub2020model}, kernel approximation \citep{yang2020bridging} and function approximation with disagreement coefficients \citep{foster2020instance}.
+\textbf{Reinforcement Learning with Linear Function Approximation} Recently, there have been many advances in RL with function approximation, especially the linear case. \citet{jin2020provably} proposed an efficient algorithm for the first time for linear MDPs of which the transition probability and the rewards are both linear functions with respect to a feature mapping $\bphi:\cS\times\cA\to\RR^d$.
+Under similar assumptions, different settings (e.g., discounted MDPs) have also been studied in \citet{yang2019sample, du2019good,zanette2020learning,neu2020unifying} and \citet{he2020logarithmic}.
+A parallel line of work studies linear mixture MDPs (a.k.a. linear kernel MDPs) based on a ternary feature mapping $\psi:\cS\times\cA\times\cS\to\RR^d$ (see \citet{jia2020model, zhou2020provably,cai2020provably,zhou2020nearly}).
+For other function approximation settings, we refer readers to generalized linear model \citep{wang2021optimism}, general function approximation with Eluder dimension \citep{wang2020reinforcement,ayoub2020model}, kernel approximation \citep{yang2020bridging}, function approximation with disagreement coefficients \citep{foster2020instance} and bilinear classes \citep{du2021bilinear}.

 \textbf{Online Learning with Limited Adaptivity} As we mentioned before, online learning with limited adaptivity has been studied in two popular models of adaptivity constraints: the batch learning model and the rare policy switch model.